GraceInAuburn/ninja-announcements/readme.txt

 Donate link: http://wpninjas.net
 Tags: announcement, alert, notice
 Requires at least: 3.0
-Tested up to: 3.1
+Tested up to: 3.2
-Stable tag: 1.3
+Stable tag: 1.4

 This plugin lets you create announcements (text and/or media) that are displayed in various places of your WordPress installation.

 == Description ==
-Version 1.3 Fixes some major security holes within Ninja Announcements.
-Please upgrade asap.

-Version 1.2.3 Fixes a bug that was preventing the link/unlick buttons from working on the rich text editor.
+Version 1.4 Fixes a major bug that prevented Ninja Announcements from working properly with version 3.2 of WordPress.

-Version 1.2.2 Fixes a major bug that some users were experiencing.
-This bug caused the announcement editor to appear all white.
-Please download the new version.

 The Ninja Announcements plugin displays small portions of text and/or images/video on pages and posts.
 Generally, these are used to let your visitors know about something special.
 They can be scheduled so that they are only displayed